manthan89-py/InfyTq-Coding-Questions/Python/Readme.md

+## Regarding Question :
-### Question is mentioned in the particular file comment section.
+* Question is mentioned in the particular file comment section.
+* If it don't have question you can contribute or raise issue.